 An In-Home Safety Plan refers to safety management so that safety interventions, actions and responses assure a child can be kept safe in his own home.
 In home safety plans include activities and interventions that may occur within the home or outside the home, but contribute to the child remaining home.
-An in-home safety plan primarily involves the home setting but can also include periods of separation of the child from the home such as a child going to someone else's home on the manage identified threats, have an immediate effect, be immediately accessible and available and contain safety interventions and actions only, not services designed to effect long-term change.
-The safety plan must be sufficient to ensure safety.
+An in-home safety plan primarily involves the home setting but can also include periods of separation of the child from the home such as a child going to someone else's home on the weekends.